003_DSC_3848_1_nrdc.jpg

 40% of food is wasted in America

 It's a shocking statistic that few know.
 Our first goal was to educate by highlighting the enormous environmental effort it takes to bring food to our door.
-The larger task is to change behaviour.
+The larger task was to change behaviour.

 The solution